playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 		// Tablize just takes a 2D array, treats the first item as a header row, then makes an ASCII table const tableString = tablize([['Item', 'Count'], ...Object.entries(state)]);

-		// Send that table in codeblocks to monospace the font and render properly const result = await web.chat.postMessage({
+		// Send the table in a code block to use a monospace font and render properly. const result = await web.chat.postMessage({
 			text: '```\n' + tableString + '```',
 			channel: event.channel,